What is an XSL-FO file?

 In January 2012 the Working Draft of XSL-FO was updated last time, and in November 2013, its Working Group had been closed.
 An XSL stylesheet specifies the presentation of a class of XML documents by describing how an instance of the class is transformed into an XML document that uses the formatting vocabulary.
 XSL-FO is an integrated presentational language and has no semantic markups which are used in HTML.
 Moreover, this language stores all of the document’s data within itself, contrary to CSS which alters the default settings of an external HTML or XML document.

-This variation among FO processors, generates varying outcomes, about which processors often remain unconcern.
+This variation among FO processors generates varying outcomes, about which processors often remain unconcerned.
 Because the general focus of XSL-FO is to produced paged/printed documents.
 XSL-FO documents themselves typically act as intermediaries, their main function is to generate either PDF files or a document that can be printed as the output to be distributed.
-In HTML/CSS or XSL-FO, distributing the PDF as end result rather than inputting the formatting language indicates that receivers remain unaffected by the result versatility which is produced due to differences among interpreters of formatting language.
+In HTML/CSS or XSL-FO, distributing the PDF as end result rather than inputting the formatting language indicates that receivers remain unaffected by the resulting versatility which is produced due to differences among interpreters of formatting language.
 On the other hand, it is evident there is no easy way, that a document can fulfill the different needs of recipients, e.g. variable page size or desired font size, or tailoring for page or print.

 XSLFO File Format

 SL-FO documents are basically XML documents, but they do not follow any schema.
 In its place, SL-FO documents follow the syntax defined in the specification of their own language.
-There are two section required in each XSL-FO document:
+There are two sections required in each XSL-FO document:

-A section that specifies a list of labeled page layouts.
+- A section that specifies a list of labeled page layouts.

-A section with all the details of document data, with markup, that determines the display of contents on different pages through various page layouts.
+- A section with all the details of document data, with markup, that determines the display of contents on different pages through various page layouts.

 Properties of the page are mentioned in the page layouts, which can define the organization for the text, to comply with the conventions for the specific language.
-Furthermore, size of the page, their margins, and sequences of pages (that sanctions different properties for the odd and even pages) are also define by the page layouts.
+Furthermore, the size of the page, their margins, and sequences of pages (that sanctions different properties for the odd and even pages) are also defined by the page layouts.

-The page orientation direction is entirely specified for the extension of blocks and inlines, thus making FO documents to perform under the languages different from English.
+The page orientation direction is entirely specified for the extension of blocks and inlines, thus making FO documents perform under the languages different from English.
 The language of the FO specification uses the words start and end rather than left and right for directions description.
 XSL-FO’s basic content markup and cascading rules are taken from CSS.
-XSL-FO’s language agrees for the following specifications.
+XSL-FO’s language agrees to the following specifications.

 A page can have multiple columns and blocks and can extend from one column to another by default.
 Multiple pages are allowed to have different widths and numbers of columns.
 All FO characteristics follow the limits of a multi-column page.

 An FO table is similar to an HTML/CSS table.
 The user can select the rows of data, styling information, background color for each individual cell.
-Using a distinct styling information, user has the privilege to select the first row as a table header row.
+Using distinct styling information, the user has the privilege to select the first row as a table header row.
 The FO processor can be informed explicitly about the space specification of each column, or to auto-fit the text in the table.